KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/antara.md

 - A custom block explorer to make your Smart Chain’s ledger publicly visible.
 Integration to SPV servers, which allows users to access their assets on mobile devices.

-These products can be adjusted to fit any project’s branding, accelerating a go-to-market.
+These products can be adjusted to fit any project’s branding, accelerating a go-to-market strategy.